kaarmu/HUE2/README.md

   - However, still relative simple to learn.
 Not much more complicated than Python.
 - GUI is pure HTML/CSS/JS
   - A lot of people know HTML/CSS thus, hopefully, people in the community who are knowledgeable in web-design can contribute without any programming knowledge.
+- Any file locations are retreived from `assets/xml/locs.xml`
+  - Easy customabilty for people who have the game at non-standard locations.

 ## How to run